Biocomputation-CBGP/LAPrepository/README.md

 **LAP repository** (https://www.laprepo.cbgp.upm.es/) is a repository dedicated to protocols meant to automate experimental workflows.
 Its entries have a structured format designed to expedite the creation of new protocols.
 It serves as a valuable resource for researchers and scientists aiming to enhance efficiency and reproducibility in their laboratory experiments.

-In addition, LAP also contains scripts meant to help in the processing and analysis of the data created by the high-throughput experiments.
+In addition, the LAP repository also contains scripts meant to help in the processing and analysis of the data created by the high-throughput experiments.
 These scripts are under the section LAPu and can be found on the same page.

 All _LAP_ and _LAPu_ entries have instructions and example variable files attached to allow users to use them directly in their experiments.